 This was created in order to save instructors from doing the same work over and over.

-An instructor can duplicate all the comments they wrote in one course to the same videos in another course (meaning: if you are teaching the same course in another semester – you can use the comments you already created with their built-in time-tag, no need to write them again).
+That means that if you are teaching the same course in another semester – you can use the comments and Interactions you already used built-in time-tag, no need to write them again

 - 2.Click on the 3-dots menu on the right side (Next to "Unrest Comments"):

 You can mark all the comments as READ, by choosing Review all Course comments:

 Illustration: Review all course comments

 Course Insights consist of 4 tabs, each sheds light on a different perspective of the activity:

 This tab provides you with highlights of participation and engagement in the course.